Phineas/lanyard/README.md

 }
 ```

+#### Subscribing to multiple user presences

+To subscribe to multiple presences, send `subscribe_to_ids` in the data object with a `string[]` list of user IDs to subscribe to.
+Then, INIT_STATE's data object will contain a user_id->presence map.
+You can find examples below.

+#### Subscribing to a single user presence

 If you just want to subscribe to one user, you can send `subscribe_to_id` instead with a string of a single user ID to subscribe to.
 Then, the INIT_STATE's data will just contain the presence object for the user you've subscribed to instead of a user_id->presence map.

+#### Subscribing to every user presence

+If you want to subscribe to every presence being monitored by Lanyard, you can specify `subscribed_to_all` with (bool) `true` in the data object, and you will then receive a user_id->presence map with every user presence in INIT_STATE, and their respective PRESENCE_UPDATES when they happen.

-Once sent, you should immediately receive a `INIT_STATE` event payload if connected successfully.
+Once Op 2 is sent, you should immediately receive an `INIT_STATE` event payload if connected successfully.
 If not, you will be disconnected with an error (see below).

 ### List of Opcodes